volsungdenichor/trx/README.md

 ```

 ### reducer
-Aggregated `State` and state mutating function - the actual reducer.
-The signature of this function is `(State&, Args&&...) -> bool`
+Aggregated `State` and state mutating function - the actual reducer with signature `(State&, Args&&...) -> bool`.
+Iteration is terminated, when the function returns `false`.

 ### transducer
 A function which transforms a reducer into another reducer.
 Chaining multiple transducers and a final reducer creates a single reducer.